nikolasmetcalfe/PureData/README.md

 ThreeVoiceSequencer-- Open Sequencer.pd to program eight step snare, kick, and hat sequencer

-Minimoog.pd-- Three oscillator synthesizer loosely based on the hardware restrictions of the minimoog
+Minimoog.pd-- Three oscillator synthesizer loosely based on the hardware restrictions of the Minimoog